 Our history collection documents people's everyday life and local history from 1700 to the present day, through objects, photographs and sound recordings.

-Reading’s unique full-size Victorian copy of the Bayeux Tapestry is displayed in a purpose-built gallery at the Museum.
+Reading’s unique full-size Victorian Bayeux Tapestry is displayed in a purpose-built gallery at the Museum.
 While biscuit tins, photographs, film and ephemera from Huntley & Palmers tell the story of Reading’s world-famous biscuit company in a dedicated gallery.

 The town’s nineteenth and twentieth century history is explored in the Story of Reading Gallery.
 History collections cover Reading's 3Bs - beer, bulbs and biscuits and reflect on Reading's changing cultural diversity and the iconic Reading Festival.
 A stunning horse-drawn caravan built by Dunton & Sons of Reading in 1914 can be viewed at the Riverside Museum, a short stroll away via the Abbey Quarter.